Nearly 1.4 million WordPress blog posts are published every single day. And that’s great news(!) … somewhat.

 So, we already know not to use cheesy stock photography.
 You also shouldn’t use crappy clipart images you pull off Google (not only do they usually suck but you’re also stepping on copyrighting laws).

 Instead, stick to graphs, charts, screenshots, infographics, and high-resolution photos.
+You can even whip up a few professional charts and graphs with Visualizer in a few minutes.

 Why do you need great images?
 Maybe these stats will convince you: